What You Need to Know About Cost Estimator

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 There were about 217,900 jobs for Cost Estimator in 2016 (in the United States).
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 22,900 new jobs for Cost Estimator by 2026.
-Due to new job openings and attrition, there will be an average of 24,400 job openings in this field each year.
+The BLS estimates 24,400 yearly job openings in this field.

 The states with the most job growth for Cost Estimator are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.

 Do Cost Estimators Make A Lot Of Money?

 Cost Estimators make between $38,060 and $107,940 a year.

 Cost Estimators who work in District of Columbia, Hawaii, or Alaska, make the highest salaries.